AshlinHarris/Spinners.jl/README.md

 @spinner :cards
 ```

-Spinners serve as a visual indicator to the user that a process is ongoing and shouldn't be interrupted (e.g., files are being downloaded or written to disk).
-It isn't advisable to add terminal elements that are overly distracting unless there is a need.
-For improved performance and energy use, it might be better to use a static message, or nothing at all.

-`Spinners.jl` supports all modern Julia releases for Linux, MacOS, and Windows.
-However, Windows terminal might have issues with some UTF-16 characters, which it displays with additional spaces.

-The `Spinners.jl` API is unstable until v1.0.

-I highly recommend [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl), which already has its own version of spinners, albeit with a different use case.
-[This thread on the Julia Discourse](https://discourse.julialang.org/t/update-stdout-while-a-function-is-running/86285) gives some technical details, but essentially those spinners are still progress meters, which must be updated at points with the function being measured.
-In contrast, I'm developing spinners that update independently and only need a signal to terminate after a function call elapses.

 ## Notes for developers
 Here are any aspects of the code that were especially tricky for me to conceive and implement, so they might be confusing to others:
 - Source code